Stochastic Approximation with Decision-Dependent Distributions: Asymptotic Normality and Optimality: Asymptotic Optimality

-\section{Asymptotic optimality}
+\section{Asymptotic Optimality}

 In this section, we establish the local asymptotic optimality of Algorithm~\ref{alg:1}.
-Our result builds on classical ideas from H\'ajek and Le Cam \cite{le2000asymptotics,van2000asymptotic} on lower bounds for statistical estimation and the more recent work of Duchi and Ruan \cite{duchi2021asymptotic} on asymptotic optimality of the stochastic gradient method.
-Throughout the section, we fix a distribution map $\cD \colon \X \rightarrow P_{1}(\cZ)$ and a map $G\colon\cX\times \mathcal{Z}\to\R^d$ satisfying Assumptions~\ref{assmp:lipdist} and \ref{assmp:lipgrad}.
-We will primarily focus on lower-bounding the performance of estimation procedures when $\cD$ is replaced by a small perturbation $\cD'$.
-To this end, we make the following definition.
+Our result builds on classical ideas from H\'ajek and Le Cam \citep{le2000asymptotics,van2000asymptotic} on lower bounds for statistical estimation and the more recent work of \citet{duchi2021asymptotic} on asymptotic optimality of the stochastic gradient method.
+Throughout, we fix a base distribution map $\cD \colon \X \rightarrow P_{1}(\cZ)$ and a map $G\colon\cX\times \mathcal{Z}\to\R^d$ satisfying Assumptions~\ref{assmp:lipdist} and \ref{assmp:lipgrad}.
+We will be concerned with evaluating the performance of estimation procedures for finding the equilibrium points induced by an adversarially-chosen sequence of small perturbations $\cD'$ of $\cD$, where each $\cD'$ is ``admissible'' in the following sense.